Update: A few years back, CSF highlighted Taban, an 8th grader and CSF supported student at St. Pius V School in Lynn.

-Taban Manyok, an 8th grader and Catholic Schools Foundation (CSF) Scholar at St. Pius V School in Lynn has been attending Catholic school since 4th grade.
+Taban Manyok, an 8th grader and Catholic Schools Foundation (CSF) supported student at St. Pius V School in Lynn has been attending Catholic school since 4th grade.
 Prior to that, Taban was at a local public school and faced many challenges that impacted his ability to learn.
 Taban’s mother, a refugee from Sudan, was fortunate enough to find an advocate through South Sudanese Enrichment for Families (SSEF) when she was struggling to make ends meet in a new country.

 Recognizing that Taban was struggling in public school and not reaching his full potential, SSEF believed that a values-based Catholic education might be the answer to improving Taban’s educational experience.
 Unsure of where to turn, SSEF reached out to the Liberty Mutual Foundation who in turn introduced Taban and his family to CSF.
 If not for the strong partnership with Liberty Mutual and a small scholarship from CSF, Taban may not have ended up at St. Pius V School in Lynn.